panoptic-labs/docs/docs/developers/V1.0/libraries/library.Errors.md

 ```

 ### NotEnoughLiquidity
-PanopticPool: there is not enough avaiable liquidity to buy an option
+PanopticPool: There is not enough available liquidity in the chunk for one of the long legs to be created (or for one of the short legs to be closed)

 ```solidity